anyfiddle/sysbox-pods-preview/docs/k8s-setup.md

 3. Configure the K8s Kubelet to use CRI-O

-4. Install the shiftfs kernel module (recommended)
+4. Install the shiftfs kernel module (recommended if host's volumes are required).

-5. Install rsync on the node.
+5. Install [rsync](https://packages.ubuntu.com/search?keywords=rsync) on the node.

 The sub-sections below describe each of these in detail.